-During the past year 2021 the Cohesion Team have introduced a Weekly Community Tension Monitoring Meetings, bringing together numerous Public and Third sector Organisations in order to understand tensions and issues emerging with Pembrokeshire.
+During 2021 the Cohesion Team introduced a Weekly Community Tension Monitoring Meetings, bringing together numerous Public and Third sector Organisations in order to understand tensions and issues emerging with Pembrokeshire.
 Tension monitoring has been a very effective method of testing the temperature within communities and has helped identify issues early on, and enabled partners to put in place plans to mitigate any tensions before they develop into bigger concerns.
-Tension mMonitoring over the last twelve months have has included looking at trends in Hate Crime, Protest Groups, Covid-19 and Anti-Vaccine related concerns together with low level ASB management.
+Monitoring over the last twelve months has included looking at trends in Hate Crime, Protest Groups, Covid-19 and Anti-Vaccine related concerns together with low level ASB management.

 Campaigns such as Hate Crime Awareness Week, which takes place every year in October, are important to raise awareness of hate crime and how to report it.
-Much work goes on during the week campaign to share messaging and information about local and online events and work happening in Schools.
-Throughout the year, training on hate crime awareness, coordinated by the WLGA Welsh Local Government Association, takes place in schools across the county on hate crime awareness.
+Much work goes on during the campaign to share messaging and information about local and online events and work happening in Schools.
+Throughout the year, training on hate crime awareness, coordinated by the Welsh Local Government Association, takes place in schools across the county.